 How to manage Agile projects on Teamhood

 To help you implement Agile values and principles, Teamhood has created a tool that eases collaboration, visualizes the process, and allows you to optimize and deliver the best results.
-With the help of our workspace templates, you can quickly create a Scrum or Kanban board, define the DoD and start working.
+With the help of our workspace templates, you can quickly create a Scrum or Kanban board, define the DoD, track burndown charts and start working.

 The Teamhood task board is visual and easy to modify with custom columns, rows, and secondary processes to track subtasks.
 Use automation to move tasks between boards and ensure you deliver the optimal end result to your clients.
 Enjoy real Agile processes with Teamhood.

-You can get started with a free trial, no credit card required.
+You can get started with a free trial, no credit card is required.

 Visual work management for high performing teams.